 Also called the Flowerpot Rocks, these are rock formations caused by tidal erosion.
 Standing between 40-70 feet tall, it’s possible to view the formations from ground level at low tide.

 From strolling the beautiful beach searching for the perfect shell to all the wonderful craft shops featuring handmade treasures like woolen mittens, pottery and blown glass, there are wonderful gifts and souvenirs available to remind you of this special part of Nova Scotia.

 Home of “Anne of Green Gables”

 Built in 1872 by John and Annie Campbell, the home and 110 acre property remains in the Campbell family to this day.
 There is also a museum, formal gardens, a gift shop, carriage rides and a view of the Lake of Shining Waters.
-Many of the more significant items from the Anne of Green Gables series can be seen on the tour including the enchanted bookcase.

 Alexander Graham Bell National Historic Site

 This ten acre site is home to the Alexander Graham Bell Museum and showcases exhibits on how he and his associates designed giant kites, produced the world’s fastest boat along with Canada’s first powered flight and of course, invented the telephone.
-Original family photographs and artifacts fill the museum and highlight his scientific and humanitarian work.

 World Famous Cabot Trail

 This scenic 185 mile trail is named after adventurer John Cabot who explored Atlantic Canada back in 1497.
 The trail loops around the northern tip of Nova Scotia, passing through the scenic Cape Breton Highlands.
 There is plenty to see including quaint artisan shops, magnificent wildlife, picturesque fishing villages and cascading waterfalls.